 Other intestinal problems, such as irritable bowel syndrome, may cause the same symptoms as lactose intolerance.

 - Stool pH

 Another method may be to challenge a patient with 25 to 50 grams of lactose in water.
 Symptoms are then assessed using a questionnaire.

 A 1 to 2 week trial of a completely lactose-free diet is also sometimes tried.

 Cutting down your intake of milk products that contain lactose from your diet most often eases symptoms.
 Also look at food labels for hidden sources of lactose in nonmilk products (including some beers) and avoid these.

-Most people with low lactase level can drink up to one half cup of milk at 1 time (2 to 4 ounces) without having symptoms.
-Larger servings (more than 8 oz.) may cause problems for people with the deficiency.
+Most people with low lactase level can drink up to one half cup of milk at one time (2 to 4 ounces or 60 to 120 milliliters) without having symptoms.
+Larger servings (more than 8 ounces or 240 mL) may cause problems for people with lactase deficiency.